 The Different Factors That Determine the Rate on a Mortgage

 There are many factors that determine the interest rate on your mortgage.
-Also understanding why rates move up and down each day is quite simple once you understand some basic economic fundamentals.
-The most frequently asked questions that buyers and homeowners ask are, “What’s my rate” (even before an application is filled out), or “How is my mortgage rate determined” or “why is my rate higher than what is advertised on TV or radio? or “Do you see rates increasing when I am ready to buy in a few months?”, With these questions in mind, here is a guide to use that will help you better understand the different factors that will determine the interest rate on your home loan.
+The most frequently asked questions that buyers and homeowners ask are, “What’s my rate” (even before an application is filled out), or “How is my mortgage rate determined” or “why is my rate higher than what is advertised on TV or radio? or “Do you see rates increasing when I am ready to buy in a few months?”, With these questions in mind, here is information you can use that will help you better understand the different factors that will determine the interest rate on your home loan.

 Your Credit Scores and Mortgage Rates

 It is no secret that having good credit scores are important for buyers in this market to score the best rates, and this is especially true for conventional rates.

 For example, check out this chart below, a buyer with a 690 credit score purchasing a $400k home with 20% down, has to pay an additional 1.5 points ($4,800) to get the same rate as a buyer with a 740 score, or if they choose not to pay the points, instead they have to take a .375% higher interest rate (which will incorporate these points).

 A buyer with a 660 score, has to pay 2.5 points to get the same rate as a 740 buyer, which amounts to $10k on a $400k loan.
 So having good scores is important to score the best rates on conventional financing.